darielnoel/darielnoel.github.com/_posts/2019-01-18-everymundo-saying-bye-see-you-later.md

 title: Everymundo - Saying Bye, See you later
 description: Farewell message to my dear co-workers and friends at Everymundo.
 category: articles
-tags: [farewell, frienship, life lessons, reflexion]
+tags: [farewell, friendship, life lessons, reflexion]
 comments: true
 share: true
 ---

+*Farewell, letter to all my dear friends and colleagues at Everymundo the day before leaving.*

 Hi team,